sanjerine/beyond-words/README.md

 # Beyond Words: Investigating Model Alignment on Hate Speech Classification

-This repository contains experiment code used in Beyond Words: Investigating Model Alignment on Hate Speech Classification.

 ## Abstract

 This study evaluates the effectiveness of the alignment of Large Language Models